BACKGROUND

 LEGACY

-The movie would be re-released in theatres and on home media, such as VHS and later DVD and Blu-Ray, but biggest thing to have come out of The Lion King is the stage show, with Michael Eisner pushing for it the most, despite others not being sure about it.
-Julie Taymor was approached to direct the musical, and was sent the movie soundtrack, the album “Rhythm of the Pride Lands”, which was released as a “sequel” to the original soundtrack, and a video.
+The Lion King was re-released in theatres and on home media, such as VHS and later DVD and Blu-Ray, various times over the years, but the biggest thing to have come out of The Lion King is the stage show, with Michael Eisner pushing for it the most, despite others not being sure about it.
+Julie Taymor was approached to direct the musical, and was sent the movie soundtrack; the album Rhythm of the Pride Lands, which was released as a “sequel” to the original soundtrack; and a video.
 Taymor had had no previous commercial hit, but was happy to accept the challenge.
 She loved African masks and wanted those for the characters, but wanted the actors faces on show at all times, meaning the masks would sit on their heads.
-She figured out how to mechanise the stampede, as that was a huge challenge to replicate on stage[16].The Lion King stage show opened in 1997 at the New Amsterdam Theatre before moving to the Minskoff Theatre in 2006, where it continues to delight audiences today, even after a break due to the COVID-19 pandemic.
+She figured out how to mechanise the stampede, as that was a huge challenge to replicate on stage[15].The Lion King stage show opened in 1997 at the New Amsterdam Theatre before moving to the Minskoff Theatre in 2006, where it continues to delight audiences today, even after a break due to the COVID-19 pandemic.
 The show has been played on every continent except Antarctica, in over 100 cities in 21 different countries.
-The show won six Tony awards in 1998, including Best Musical, Best Scenic Design, Best Lighting Design, Best Choreography, Best Costume Design, and Best Direction of a Musical for Julie Taymor, which made her the first woman to win a Tony for Best Director[17].
+The show won six Tony awards in 1998, including Best Musical, Best Scenic Design, Best Lighting Design, Best Choreography, Best Costume Design, and Best Direction of a Musical for Julie Taymor, which made her the first woman to win a Tony for Best Director[16].

-Then there is the live-action remake, The Lion King (2019), and its future sequel, Mufasa: The Lion King (2024), which will be a prequel with James Earl Jones returning as Mufasa, not a remake of The Lion King II movie.
 The Lion King (2019) did well at the box office, with many rushing to see the movie – I was not one of them – mostly thanks to the nostalgia that revolves around the original movie.
 The film was not considered better than the animated movie, though it did fill in some “plot holes”, such as why Nala leaves the Pride Lands, with the heart and the magic of the original being lost in the photo-realistic almost shot-by-shot remake.
 Elton John was disappointed that the music was “messed up”.
+Mufasa: The Lion King also did well financially and received mixed reviews, though some said it was an improvement on the 2019 film.

 The Lion King celebrated its 30th anniversary in June 2024, with new merchandise lines, specialty treats, and character meet-and-greets, which included Timon and Rafiki being spotted at Disney’s Animal Kingdom in Walt Disney World.